codecrafters-io/llm-rules-test/README.md

 This repository is used to enforce atomic Markdown rules against course stage descriptions (e.g. `stage_descriptions/**/*.md`).
 It can be run:
-- **Locally**, for quick checks while editing stage descriptions.
+- **Locally**: for quick checks while editing stage descriptions.
-- **In CI/CD**, where it integrates with other repos to lint only changed files in pull requests.
+- **In CI/CD**: where it integrates with other repos to lint only changed files in pull requests.

 ## ✨ Features